-The Walton Fringe area of local green and blue infrastructure wraps around the residential area of Walton Park on the Neighbourhood Area's southern boundary, linking into the Crimple Corridor along Follifoot Lane, at the Leeds-Harrogate railway line, west of Pannal Business Park and at the A61 opposite Spacey View.
+A1.11 The Walton Fringe area of local green and blue infrastructure wraps around the residential area of Walton Park on the Neighbourhood Area's southern boundary, linking into the Crimple Corridor along Follifoot Lane and at the A61 opposite Spacey View.

-Despite its small size, the area is surprisingly multi-functional and includes Pannal Golf Club and Course, Long Acres Recreation Ground and Play Area, bridleways along the golf course's eastern edge, footpaths across the fields both sides of the A61 and wildlife habitat throughout the golf course (moorland/heathland, woodland and parkland), fringing Long Acres along the A61 and in the hedgerow boundaries to its agricultural fields.
+A1.12 Despite its small size, the area is surprisingly multi-functional and includes Pannal Golf Club and Course, Long Acres Recreation Ground and Play Area, bridleways along the golf course's eastern edge, footpaths across the fields both sides of the A61 and wildlife habitat throughout the golf course (moorland/heathland, woodland and parkland), fringing Long Acres along the A61 and in the hedgerows boundaries to its agricultural fields.